jtarrio/webrtlsdr/docs/README.md

 You can use Web RTL-SDR from JavaScript and TypeScript applications.

-Web RTL-SDR provides a high-level API that let you write a stereo FM demodulator in less than 10 lines of JavaScript, and also a low-level API that let you manipulate the RTL-SDR stick directly.
+Web RTL-SDR provides a high-level API that lets you write a stereo FM demodulator in less than 10 lines of JavaScript and also a low-level API that lets you manipulate the RTL-SDR stick directly.

 ## Requirements